The skies continued with a light overcast in the morning. We looked

 Boya Lake provincial park campsite

-Regardless of the season or time of day, this lake is stunning and unique ...
+Regardless of the season or time of day this lake is stunning and unique.

-From the canoe, looking south towards a beaver dam and the
+From the canoe, looking south towards a beaver dam and the mountains

-There is a hiking trail from the south end of the campground to the
+There is a hiking trail from the south end of the campground to the beaver dam.

-Looking west while paddling amongst the islands
+Looking west while kayaking amongst the islands

 From the shore of campsite #30, our favourite site in the campground.